 - The best fudgy brownie cookies

-1 (12)-ounce bag semi-sweet chocolate chips, plus additional chips for topping, optional
+- 1 (12)-ounce bag of semi-sweet chocolate chips plus additional chips for topping, optional

 - In a small skillet over medium heat, melt the butter until it begins to foam.
 Continue to cook and stir frequently until it turns amber in color.
 Remove from heat and pour into a small bowl.
 Scrape the brown bits into the bowl with the melted butter as well.
 Allow the mixture to solidify but remain as soft as you would use for typical cookies.
 To speed up the process, you can place in the refrigerator.
 If you'd like, you can also do this a few days in advance and store in the refrigerator.
 Just pull from the refrigerator 30 minutes before using to allow to soften.